Working from home

 You can speak to your manager about:

 - Purchasing small items up to the value of £50 eg: a footrest, keyboard, mouse etc. If the item you’re requesting costs more than £50 you cannot use the expenses process but instead should follow the usual University purchasing process.
-This requires approval from the appropriate member of the Senior Leadership Team before an order is placed.
 It is not possible for staff to purchase items of more than £50, claim £50 through expenses and then make up the remaining amount themselves.

 - Contact the Furniture Store to see if it has the item you require.
 The Furniture Store has invested in additional recycled desks and chairs which are available to those most in need.
 If you are unable to pick up items you’ve requested from the Furniture Store you should talk to your line manager to see if alternative delivery can be agreed.
-If there is a cost associated with delivery you must have agreement from your line manager, local budget holder and relevant member of the University’s Senior Leadership Team before placing an order with a delivery company.
+If there is a cost associated with delivery you must have agreement from your line manager and local budget holder before placing an order with a delivery company.
 You should also request a receipt from the company you use and submit this through the usual expenses process.

 You can find out more about both of these options on StaffNet.